kelvinkoon/ece491-group30/README.md

-# Body Pose Detection \(Python)
+# Automated Traffic Controller (Python)

-This application runs on Atlas 200 DK, to infer human body poses.
-For more information on the original Lightweight OpenPose model, please refer to [link](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch), an open-source pose detection network.
-This application can be run on various input formats, namely image input, video input as well as live camera input.
+This application runs on Atlas 200 DK.
+It uses three models: face detection, head pose estimation, and body pose estimation.

-In this repository, the model is a simplied version for edge computing, and it directly outputs the predicted locations of the human body joints.
+The body pose model is a simplified version for edge computing, based on the model [here](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch).
+It directly outputs the predicted locations of the human body joints.
 The set of 14 detected joints are shown in the diagram below:

                      12                     0-right shoulder, 1-right elbow, 2-right wrist, 3-left shoulder
                      |                      4-left elbow, 5-left wrist, 6-right hip, 7-right knee, 8-right ankle